PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 ## Hardware Requirements

-1.Processor       : Pentium IV or more
+1. Processor        : Pentium IV or more
-2.Speed           : 2.0 GHZ or more
+2. Speed            : 2.0 GHZ or more